 ![]() |

-Everyone is as curious about us as we are looking back at them! |
+Everyone is as curious about us as we are about them! |

 ![]() |